CoVR-2: Automatic Data Construction for Composed Video Retrieval: Related Work

 \textbf{Datasets for composed image retrieval.} CIRR~\cite{cirr} and Fashion-IQ~\cite{fashioniq} are the two most widely used CoIR benchmarks.
-Both are manually annotated, hence small scale (about 30k triplets, see Table~\ref{tab:datasets}) due to the high cost implied in collecting CoIR triplets.
-To scale up, two concurrent works proposed larger, automatically generated CoIR datasets: LaSCo~\cite{levy2023case} and SynthTriplets18M~\cite{gu2023compodiff}.
-However, these two datasets are currently not publicly available.
+Very recently, Baldrati et al. proposed a new test CoIR dataset CIRCO~\cite{baldrati2023zero}, which has gained popularity for having multiple ground truths and many distractors.
+All three datasets are manually annotated, hence small scale (about 30k triplets, see Table~\ref{tab:datasets}) due to the high cost implied in collecting CoIR triplets.
+To scale up, two recent works proposed larger, automatically generated CoIR datasets: LaSCo~\cite{levy2023case} and SynthTriplets18M~\cite{gu2023compodiff}.
 The LaSCo dataset~\cite{levy2023case} is generated using the visual question answering annotations and the pairing between images and counterfactual images in the VQAv2 dataset~\cite{VQA}.
 In detail, this dataset provides for each (image, question, answer) triplet a counterfactual triplet with the same question and different image and answer.
 In contrast, we do not rely on such expensive annotation schemes.
 SynthTriplets18M~\cite{gu2023compodiff} uses the text-conditioned image editing framework InstructPix2Pix~\cite{brooks2022instructpix2pix} to automatically generate CoIR data.
 Their edit text generation process is similar to ours, but our generation process differs in that we automatically mine similar videos from a dataset of video-text pairs to construct CoVR triplets instead of generating visual data.
-In experiments, we show the superiority of our triplet construction procedure as we achieve much higher CoIR results (e.g., 39\% vs 19\% zero-shot R@1 on CIRR while generating fewer data).
-Lastly, our \ourDS{} dataset is not limited to still images and considers videos, while standing out as the largest composed retrieval dataset in the natural domain, as depicted in Table~\ref{tab:datasets}.
+In experiments, we show the superiority of our triplet construction procedure as we achieve much higher CoIR results (e.g., 43.7\% vs 26.7\% zero-shot R@1 on CIRR while generating fewer data).
+Similar conclusions hold when pretraining on our automatic CoIR triplets (\ourCC). \newt{We additionally provide a controlled experiment by training our model on their synthetic images~\cite{brooks2022instructpix2pix,gu2023compodiff} and demonstrate the advantages of using real data.} Lastly, our \ourWV dataset is not limited to still images and considers videos, while standing out as larger than all previous composed retrieval datasets in the natural domain, as depicted in Table~\ref{tab:datasets}.